Let’s get technical for a second…

 However, this is today’s method.
 Things are changing as quickly as smart phone technology so that biopolymers and plant-based plastics can be made from agricultural waste and even CO2 re-capture and conversion.

-We remain firmly committed to our goal to kick fossil fuels to the curb sooner rather than later – even if some argue that the renewable, plant-based ingredients today aren’t perfect.
+We remain firmly committed to our goal to kick fossil fuels to the curb sooner rather than later – even if some argue that the renewable and plant-based ingredients today aren’t perfect.
 They’ve still got to be better than digging up our dinosaur ancestors to make packaging, right?